 Beneficiaries receiving prevocational services must participate in activities designed to establish an employment goal.
 Prevocational services are designed to help create a path to integrated community-based employment for which a beneficiary is compensated at or above minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities.
-Prevocational services may include assistance with personal care or with activities of daily living.
+Prevocational services may include assistance with personal care or with ADL.